simp/simp-doc/docs/contributors_guide/Contribution_Procedure.rst

    ..
 IMPORTANT::
       The **first** commit should use the `Commit Message Conventions`_

 #.
-Push your changes to Github on your feature branch:
+Push your changes to GitHub on your feature branch:

    * ``git push origin SIMP-XXXX``

 #.
 Using the GitHub GUI, create a `pull request`_ from your feature branch to
    the branch of the original repo that you want to contribute to.
-Leave the '`Allow edits from maintainers`_' checkbox checked to let a team member add add commits to your pull request.
+Leave the '`Allow edits from maintainers`_' checkbox checked to let a team member add commits to your pull request.

 #. `Travis-CI`_ will run the spec tests for the branch and a member of the SIMP
    team will `review`_ your submission.
-You should receive emails from Github as code reviews progress.
+You should receive emails from GitHub as code reviews progress.

 Commit Message Conventions